graphtastic/subgraph-dgraph-software-supply-chain/README.md

 * `wget` (for the `make fetch-benchmark-data` target)
 * `nc` (netcat, for the `make validate` target)

 ### 2.2.
-Getting Started: A Functional Demo in One Command
+Quickstart (demo)

-This repository is configured to provide a complete, end-to-end demonstration of the data pipeline using a 1-million-triple benchmark dataset.
+This repository is configured to provide a complete, end-to-end demonstration of the data pipeline using a 1-million RDF triple benchmark dataset, with and without indexing, timed.

 **To launch the entire demo, populate Dgraph with data, and start all services, run:**